StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/ttps/add-ttps.md

    **-Technique \***

-   The technique used in the attack—describing how the attacker's objective was achieved.
+   The technique used in the attack—describing how the attacker achieved their objective.

    **-Procedure**

-   Turn on the toogle to add a detailed description of how the technique was carried out—the specific procedure used.
+   Turn on the toggle to add a detailed description of how the technique was carried out—the specific procedure used.

 5. Select **Confirm**.